 Memory foam mattresses are known for their lumbar support, pressure relief and contouring ability.
 This type of mattress is best for individuals experiencing low back pain due to its ability to cradle pressure points and keep the spine in proper alignment.

-Due to its contouring abilities and patent-pending Cloud Foam, the Puffy mattress is a great choice when it comes to finding a mattress the optimizes sleep and minimizes pain.
+Due to its contouring abilities and body-adapting Plush Dual Cloud Foam, the Puffy mattress is a great choice when it comes to finding a mattress the optimizes sleep and minimizes pain.